ciscops/iot-application-server/README.md

 These instructions will take you through setting up a Node-RED dashboard.

+Note: Windows and Debian Linux were used to develop and validate this project.
+The same applications can be deployed on other Linux distributions, potentially, with some minor modifications.

 __In this lab you will__
 1. Set Up the MQTT Data Flow
 2. Format the Data
 3. Create a Basic Dashboard

 __You will need:__
+* Linux or Windows Host
 * Node.js
 * Node-RED
 * Mosquitto